How do you answer when the interviewer asks you difficult interview questions about your salary requirements and

 Backing up your job interview answers about salary expectations with concrete data makes them both reliable and valid.

 Preparing yourself for the salary requirement question by doing your research and considering your financial needs enables you to deal professionally with difficult interview questions about your compensation expectations.

 Other difficult interview questions you may face in your job interview include explaining lay offs, being fired and gaps in employment.
-Click on the table for help in preparing your interview answers to these questions.
+These good interview answers will help in preparing for these questions.

 The salary requirement question often comes up in the second interview.
 Find out the other questions to expect in second interviews .